thachnb85/giant_7_segment_clock/README.md

 # 1. Giant 7 segments clock.
-2 leds per segment, each number has 14 leds, total
+- 2 leds per segment, each number has 14 leds, total 58 leds

-Led is on D3 of NodeMCU
+- Led is on D3 of NodeMCU

 # 2. 3D printing parts
 - StL files are in STL folder